-I am sitting in my tent at 7,950 meters, high on Mount Everest, and someone comes to tell my climbing partner, Graham, and I that a Swiss climber has died in the next tent to us and we would have to step over a body at the Balcony at 8,400m.
-As I am sitting here, preparing to enter the higher realm of the Death Zone on Mt.
-Everest, I was faced with the fact that two fellow climbers had died, one of which I may have to actually step over at some stage on the climb to the summit.
+In I am sitting in my tent at 7,950 meters/ 26,082 feet, high on Mount Everest.
+Someone comes into our tent with bad news.
+A Swiss climber has died in the next tent to us.
+We would also have to step over a body at the Balcony at 8,400 meters/ 27,559 feet.
+Sitting here, preparing to enter the higher realm of the Death Zone on Mount Everest.
+I was faced with the fact that two fellow climbers had died.
+One of which I may have to actually step over at some stage on the climb to the summit.

 Acclimatization is Key to Success

-Having spent the previous three years of my life preparing physically and mentally for this challenge (as well as the past 8 weeks living in the Himalayas, climbing up and down higher each time on the mountain, acclimatizing to the low levels of oxygen in the environment) hearing information like that can make or break you.
-We are sitting in the tent and Graham is feeling the effects of the six weeks we have spent climbing on Everest.
-In fact, after returning home, he found that he had cracked two ribs from coughing so much from the dry, cold air.
-The infamous Khumbu Cough many climbers experience as a result of the dry air on the World’s highest mountain.
+After returning home, my climbing partner found out that he had cracked two ribs.
+The famous Khumbu cough forms from breathing in the the dry, cold air.
 Little did he know that this harsh cough he has developed will eventually force him to abandon his dreams of standing on the top of the world.
 Climb Cho Oyu with us or get in touch and we can help you Climb Everest or just trek to get face to face with Mount Everest.

 Sitting at Camp 4 on Mount Everest

-It is the 22nd May 2008, and we have 8 hours sitting and resting in camp four at 7,950m before we take off into the higher realm of the death zone.
+It is the 22nd May 2008.
+We have had 10 hours sitting and resting in camp four.
+Almost time to take off into the higher realm of the death zone.
 We are trying to eat and drink whatever our stomachs can handle; water, hot chocolate,nuts, chocolate, and sweets, as well as mentally readying ourselves for this venture into the dark.
-While I lay in the tent thinking about the next 24 hours of my life, I couldn’t help but think about how everything we had done over the past three years had lead to this point.
+While I lay in the tent thinking about the next 24 hours of my life.
+I couldn’t help but think about how everything we had done over the past three years had lead to this point.

 Climbing High on Mount Everest

 The aim of the project was to build the Mount Everest Primary school in Uganda with the Irish charity Fields of Life.
 In order to help raise awareness we set our goal of climbing four mountains on four continents in one year.
-I had failed at many things throughout my life and this was my chance to do something big and prove something to myself.
+I had failed at many things throughout my life.
+This was my chance to do something big and prove something to myself.
 Reaching the top of Mount Everest would not only be for myself, but something that would eventually help others.
 All of these factors motivated me to keeping moving and push for the top.
 We set out that night at 10pm, walking across Everest’s South Col in the dark.
-I was accompanied by my Sherpa, Pemba Chirri Sherpa, who climbed behind me, driving me forward at key points on the climb.
+I was accompanied by my Sherpa, Pemba Chirri Sherpa, who climbed behind me.
+He drove me forward at key points on the climb.

 How much does the Oxygen help?

 It was – 30 degrees Fahrenheit, cold with light wind, as we began our journey up the first leg of the summit push to the Balcony at 8,400m.
 Each step was very difficult, and catching your breath at these altitudes can seem impossible at times.
-I was using supplemental oxygen, however to the surprise of many, you are actually only increasing your oxygen flow by 2% when using this, due to the fact that the canister of oxygen is a mixture of compressed gas and ambient air, so this is only helping to keep you alive, not improving your climbing ability.
-When you are in a dangerous environment where you are put under pressure, you begin to think of all the negative things that can possibly happen to you and it becomes very important to block any negative thoughts.
+I was using supplemental oxygen, however to the surprise of many, you are actually only increasing your oxygen flow by 2%.
+You are breathing a mixture of compressed gas and ambient air.
+This system is keeping you alive and not improving your climbing ability.
+When you are in a dangerous environment high on Mount Everest.
+You start to begin to think of all the negative things that can possibly happen to you.
+It becomes very important to block any negative thoughts.
 In saying that it is hard to keep a positive mind set.

 Managing Heart Rates and Pace is Critical

-There are a hundred things that can kill you on Everest and your key focus has to be on the present and focusing in on each step.
-I had trained to try and keep that intense focus for long periods of time.
-While on the mountain I needed to be alert and make sure I was using the right ropes, and pacing myself, keeping my heart rate at a level that I could maintain for 12+ hours, using only enough energy to safely make the summit and return back down to camp 4 and base camp.
+There are a hundred things that can kill you on Mount Everest.
+My focus was on every step while trying to control my breathing and heart rate.
+My training involved trying to keep that intense focus for long periods of time.
+While on the mountain I needed to be alert and make sure I was using the right ropes.
+Maintaining a heart rate below my lactic threshold for 12+ hours was my main job.
+Using only enough energy to safely make the summit and return back down to camp 4 and base camp.

-On the way up to the balcony, I was thinking about the body we were told we would have to pass, and how I would deal with such a horrible thing to experience.
+On the way up to the balcony, I was thinking about the body I had to pass.
+Would I see eyes staring back at me as I walked past.
 I was thinking about the last three Irish people who tried to climb Everest before me, who all nearly lost their lives high on this mountain.
 But I had to remain focused, keep to the routine of taking three steps and then ten breaths, again and again in the dark, trying to stay focused to keep me going.
 Beyond the Balcony, the wind started to pick up and we were stopped in our tracks as the wind was swirling snow up in my face and had to decide to keep moving.

 I stepped off the back of the South Summit of Everest and there was a climber standing close to the edge on a section known as the Knife Edge Ridge, which has killed more than thirty climbers over the years.
 My Sherpa behind me began to shout stop, stop’ and the climber yelled back – it’s Martin, ‘I,m Blind’.